MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-p2p-summary-subreport.md

 ## <a name="metrics"></a>Métricas

-A tabela a seguir apresenta as informações oferecidas no sub-relatório de resumo P2P.
+A tabela a seguir lista as informações fornecidas no subrelatório de resumo P2P.

-### <a name="p2p-summary-subreport-metrics"></a>Métricas de sub-relatório de resumo P2P
+### <a name="p2p-summary-subreport-metrics"></a>Métricas de subrelatório de resumo P2P

 <table>
 <colgroup>